lv042/Weather-Wizard/docs/improvement.md

 }
 ```

-But there is also other functionality which I can't show completely:
+But there is also other functionality which I can't show completely.
+Most of them have some functionality that are not very relevant for the project itself, but make extension, debugging and testing much better:

-These functions include:
+_Logs all the weather data from the database to the console_

 ```go
 func (d *DBManager) logWeatherData() {